 The Good Society, pp. 100-101 (“Madison and Jefferson in the Workplace: Technological Change and the Ethos of a Democratic Society” by Charles R. Strain).

 However, it is important to remember that the vast majority of corporate rulers, or executives, as they prefer to call themselves, have also contributed no financial capital to the company they work for.
 And yet, they are given extensive control over the company, to do with it what they will, with fewer and fewer rules, restrictions, and punishments to check their behaviour and, more importantly, their greed and misbehaviour.
 Only a free-market fanatic would argue that this system cannot be improved for the good of all people, or that it should not be changed, curbed, or occasionally interfered with by the government under any circumstances.

 Of course, the stock price of a corporation that faces lawsuits may go down, which will have an indirect effect on the shareholders.
 But the fact remains that the shareholders are not responsible for paying these and other costs of the corporation they own.
 Moreover, some companies that have faced large lawsuits, such as tobacco companies, have nevertheless remained profitable both for their owners and rulers.

 Coming of Age by Studs Terkel, p.
 90. The New Press, New York, 1995.

-In the case of very large corporations that have tens or hundreds of thousands of employees, how many worker representatives they should have in their executive is not a matter that can be determined a priori.
+In the case of very large corporations that have tens or hundreds of thousands of employees, how many worker representatives they should have in their executive or board of directors is not a matter that can be determined a priori.
 Too many of these representatives will, of course, have the undesirable effect of giving too much power to the workers, thus making it difficult to make decisions, such as cutting jobs, that many be needed to ensure the corporation’s survival or profitability.
 However, many large job cuts in recent decades, not all of which have been necessary, have occurred primarily because of the undemocratic nature of corporations, for these savings have primarily benefitted the corporate rulers and the corporation’s no-responsibility owners.